 Gender and ethnicity

-Autistic girls may be better at masking their difficulties and tend to interact socially more often than autistic boys, leading to many being undiagnosed.
+Autistic girls may be better at masking their difficulties and may interact socially more often than autistic boys, leading to many being undiagnosed.
 The following is some information and advice on supporting autistic girls in school settings.

-The NAS has some general information on how autism may present differently in girls.
+The National Autistic Society has some general information on how autism may present differently in girls.

 NASEN have published a short guide about girls and autism for educational professionals which includes advice on supporting autistic girls, and perspectives from parents and professionals.

 Victoria Honeybourne presents the results of some research she did looking into the hidden difficulties of autistic girls at school.